embodied, embedded – Beat Huber listening to the sound of the flowing creek 1961

 “Concrete materialism, on the other hand, requires full mindfulness in everything one does and one experiences. … In concrete materialism, one must be fully aware of the individual materials that pass through one’s hands, as well as of the dexterity with which one goes about one’s work and as well as of the people with whom one works.” … And further: “concrete materialism is quite simply the raw material of a fulfilled human life.”

 From birth to death, every single person is compelled to constantly conform to the society in which they live in order to be able to live within it.
-The narrative of my artistic experiment STEIN is about an act of taming wilderness.
+The narrative of my artistic experiment STONE is about an act of taming wilderness.
 The form that is naturally inherent in every stone becomes refined, allowing the rough stone from nature to find its way into our homes.
-Furthermore, in order for the stone I have picked up to become an artefact, it is isolated from its biological context during the reworking process, whereby the living surface of the earth that also exists on it is mechanically separated from it.
-Immediately after the final polish, it has become biologically isolated, sterile matter on the living earth.
-Like everything new, the sculpture carved out of the stone is a piece of foreign matter.; it belongs neither to nature nor is it in line with tradition; and for me, it becomes a poetically loaded work of art.
+Furthermore, in order for the stone I have picked up to become an artefact, it is isolated from its biological context by the working process, whereby the living surface of the earth that also exists on it is mechanically separated from it.
+Immediately after the final polish, it has become biologically isolated, sterile matter on the living surface of the earth.
+Like anything new, the sculpture carved from rough stone is a FOREIGN BODY; it belongs neither to nature nor is it in line with tradition.
+On the other hand, linguistically this sculptures by their form and material are firmly embedded in the term ‘stone’.

 I’m in for a surprise.: the more strictly I observe what happens while I am working, the stranger such a stone appears in the context of contemporary art.